Research Experience for Teachers

 Research Experience for Undergraduates

 The MRSEC runs a Research Experiences for Undergraduates (REU) program that gives undergraduate students an opportunity to participate in authentic research in MRSEC laboratories for 10 weeks during the summer.
 The program is run in collaboration with other summer research programs including the Summer Undergraduate Research Experience (SURE) through the UW College of Engineering’s minority-serving program, Graduate Engineering Research Scholars (GERS) program and the REU in Nanotechnology program.
-Combining the programs gives the students additional professional development opportunities, a larger cohort of diverse peers, and exposure to a wider breadth of UW research.
-Historically, over 65% of participants have been underrepresented minority (URM) students and over 50% of the students have been female.
+Combining the programs gives the students additional professional development opportunities, a larger cohort of peers, and exposure to a wider breadth of UW research.
 Over 75% of students who participate in these programs have gone on to pursue graduate or professional degrees in science or engineering.

 - More Education and Outreach posts